-If you’re looking for some fun and easy crafts to do indoors with your children this winter, I’ve assembled some of my favorites here to save you time.
+If you’re looking for some fun and Simple Winter Crafts for Young Children to do indoors with your children this winter, I’ve assembled some of my favorites here to save you time.

 Simple Winter Crafts For Young Children

-This craft not only uses up old popsicle sticks, but scraps of fabric, paper and extra buttons.
+These winter crafts not only uses up old Popsicle sticks, but scraps of fabric, paper and extra buttons.

-Heather’s cute craft at Parenting Patch is not just simple to do, but it creates a little memento as well.
+Heather’s cute Winter Crafts for Young Children at Parenting Patch are not just simple to do, but creates a little memento as well.

 Use up some of that spare tissue paper that’s lying around, and create a unique sensory experience for your child.

 We happened to have a large cookie cutter in our collection already, so it was easy to dive right into this craft from Mom vs. The Boys blog.